Services for mental disorders: Supportive housing

 Supportive housing is an innovative solution that aims to provide permanent, accessible, and affordable housing options for individuals with mental health disorders.
 Additional help is often available to manage one's finances, daily activities, and healthcare needs.
 Rent is usually less than 30 percent of one's income and is further made affordable through rental assistance programs offered by the government.
 It, also, provides access to public transportation as well as healthcare providers and other community resources.
 In supervised or partially-supervised supportive housing, trained staff may be present to help with medication management, paying bills, cleaning, cooking, and other day-to-day tasks.
 These environments are usually group home settings, where individuals have their own bedroom and bathroom but share common areas with other residents.
 Alternatively, individuals may also choose to live in independent supportive housing if they do not require frequent supervision regarding their activities of daily living.
-It is important to note that tenants have the freedom to choose which services they would like to utilize based on their degree of independence and unmet needs.
+Tenants have the freedom to choose which services they would like to utilize based on their degree of independence and unmet needs.

 One of the limitations that prevent the widespread availability of supportive housing is the cost associated with hiring trained staff and maintaining the building as well as surrounding premises, while still keeping the rent affordable.
 However, studies have shown that the integrated services offered by supportive housing helps to decrease homelessness, incarceration rates, emergency room visits, and the number of days patients stay in a hospital.
 Such widespread effects can promote the lowering of costs associated with services in the above-mentioned areas and these funds can be diverted to sustain supportive housing projects.